Graded strength of comparative illusions is explained by Bayesian inference: Experiment 2

 \subsection{Materials \& Design}

 Participants were asked to act like a language editor, read a list of 30 unnatural English sentences, and make as few edits as possible to turn each sentence into a natural and meaningful one.
 They were instructed to type the complete edited sentence in a text box and avoid using artificial intelligence technologies (e.g., ChatGPT).
+This task is of course unlike the ordinary conditions of language use in many ways, and we do not claim that participants' edits are a direct window onto their subjective posterior probability $p(s_i | s_p)$.
+We simply assume that their edits allow us to approximate this probability well enough for us to learn about the distribution of CI interpretations and test our noisy channel model quantitatively in the following section.
+Given our focused interest in modeling the noisy-channel posterior, we are not seeking to study open-ended sentence editing as a process unto itself, just as a vehicle for estimating an implicit quantity that is impossible to measure directly (the subjective probabilities of intended sentences under the comprehender's assumed noise distribution).
+Our instruction to participants to make as few edits as possible follows from this goal under the standard noisy-channel assumption that the noise distribution assigns higher probabilities to smaller corruptions (i.e., to perceived sentences that are more similar to the intended sentence).

 The unnatural sentences all came from the illusory conditions, e.g., (\ref{ex1:pro-sing})--(\ref{ex1:np-plu}), in Experiment 1.
 The 2 x 2 conditions were treated as a within-subjects manipulation.
 The 30 sentences appeared randomly according to a Latin Square design.
-No fillers were added because we aimed to have participants focus on correcting CI sentences.
+Due to time and resource constraints on this relatively laborious editing task, no fillers or other types of anomalous sentences were included.
 Before the sentence correction task, each trial had a YES/NO comprehension question as an attention check.
 At the beginning of the task, participants were reminded of how the word \textit{more} can be used in diverse linguistic environments. \textit{More} not only modifies the frequency of events, such as \textit{I play basketball more than tennis}, but also the number of individuals, such as \textit{More pumpkins are needed on Halloween than tomatoes}.